Alwaleed Philanthropies "Global" supports the Multaka-Oxford initiative to promote tolerance and demonstrate the values of Islamic art and culture

 The project also prioritized training and knowledge sharing, conducting sessions for 44 museum staff members, equipping them with the necessary skills to effectively engage with refugees and asylum seekers.
 Multaka-Oxford's commitment to collaboration and networking led to its membership in the esteemed Alwaleed Cultural Network (ACN), providing expanded opportunities for cooperation and partnership.
 Finally, through comprehensive communication strategies, Multaka-Oxford successfully reached over 3 million people across multiple platforms, including radio, newspapers, websites, television, and social media.
 This extensive exposure has raised awareness and generated engagement with the project's objectives and initiatives, making a lasting impact on the community and beyond.

 Hussein Kara Ahmed, who was forced to leave his home in Syria while preparing to study law at university, moved to Oxford in 2018.
 A contact at a local community organisation suggested he get involved in Multaka-Oxford.
 After eight months of volunteering, he felt confident enough to apply for a job and was fortunately employed part-time as a Visitor Services Assistant at the Ashmolean Museum.

-Mr. Hussein saw how the project fostered a sense of intercultural understanding between those visiting the museums and those volunteering in them.
+Hussein felt that the project helped to create a sense of intercultural understanding between those volunteering and visiting the museums.
+He appreciated how people in Oxford respected his language and cultural background, and it helped him feel more connected to the community.
 He says: “People here respect my language, respect where I come from.
 They like to hear about different cultures, and that’s been very encouraging.
 It has really helped me to feel part of this community.”